The Dane Shepherd is a hybrid dog that is larger in life with both their physical size as well as their character.

 - Are you able to afford vet bills that could arise throughout their life?

-We are really looking at some basic questions and answers, but they do all play a role in allowing you to determine if you are indeed the best person for this puppy.
+We are looking at some basic questions and answers, but they do all play a role in allowing you to determine if you are indeed the best person for this puppy.

 What Price are Dane Shepherd Puppies?